Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Model

-We assume that $\psi_{ij}$ satisfies the standard regularity condition that it is strictly increasing and its inverse function $\psi^{-1}_{ij}$ exists.

-\begin{remark} When modeling carrier side mechanisms, we assume that the platform's policy only affects carriers' utilities in the current period, but not in future periods.
+\begin{remark} When modeling carrier-side mechanisms, we assume that the platform's policy only affects carriers' utilities in the current period, but not in future periods.
 This assumption is reflected by the highly competitive nature of freight marketplaces.
-Unlike other transportation marketplaces (e.g. ridesharing, delivery) with high market concentration, the truckload freight markets are very fragmented.
-For example, in the U.S. truckload freight market, there are thousands of brokerage companies; even the largest freight platforms among these have only a few percentage points of market share.
-If a carrier hauls a load with one platform in one period, it is quite possible that they book loads through another digital platform or through a human broker in the next period.
-Therefore, a carrier's utility in future periods is mainly decided by the overall market condition, rather than the decision made by a single platform.
+Unlike other transportation sectors, such as ride-sharing or delivery, which are dominated by a few major platforms, the truckload freight market is highly fragmented, with tens of thousands of freight brokerage companies operating in the United States.
+Carriers frequently book loads with different brokerage platforms in subsequent periods, which means that the pricing policy of one particular platform in one period has small impact on carriers’ earnings in the future.
+Therefore, a carrier’s utility in future periods is primarily determined by the overall market condition, rather than the decision made by a single platform. \end{remark}